An interim payment is part payment or a payment because your compensation.

 We prepare the package of evidence and information such as the sum or money for you.
 We will make sure that we include you on every step of the journey.
 We are known as the friendly professionals, we got this by making clients the focus of everything we do.
 You will be given one point of contact throughout the process, this saves you from being bombarded with phone calls and e-mails from different members of the firm.
 It also means that you can call us up and ask any question that you may have throughout the process.

 If you are in the middle of a negligence claim in the law of tort and think that you will be eligible for an interim payment, or if you would like to start a negligence claim.
-Then give us a call for free today on 0800 310 11 12.
-We will have a free, no obligation chat over the phone where we can assess your case and advise you on the next steps to take.
+Then give us a call today on 0800 310 11 12.
+We will assess your case and advise you on the next steps to take.
 We always work on a no win no fee basis.

 Video About Interim Payments